frappe/erpnext/erpnext/docs/user/manual/en/buying/supplier-scorecard.md

 The criteria formula should be customized to evaluate the suppliers in each criteria in a way that best fits the Company requirements.

 ### Evaluating the Supplier
 An evaluation is generated for each Supplier Scorecard Period by clicking the "Generate Missing Scorecard Periods" button.
 The supplier current score can be seen, as well as a visual graphic showing the performance of the supplier over time.
+Any actions against the supplier are also noted here, including warnings when create RFQs and POs or locking out those features for this supplier altogether.